 Encourage Citizen Participation

 Governments can encourage citizen participation by promoting civic education, strengthening electoral processes, and establishing mechanisms for public feedback.
-They can also use technology to facilitate citizen engagement, such as online platforms for reporting corruption and social media campaigns to promote transparency.
+They can also use technology to allow citizen engagement, such as online platforms for reporting corruption and social media campaigns to promote transparency.
 By encouraging citizen participation, Burkina Faso can empower its citizens to shape their own destiny and hold their leaders accountable.

 FAQ